WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

 ****.goto(?,?)
 ```

 You will need to put the name of your player turtle in place of the stars, and an x coordinate and a y coordinate in place of the two question marks.
 Experiment with different x and y coordinates.
 You will probably find a y coordinate of 0 is ok.
-But remember, to move the turtle left of centre you will need a negative x coordinate.
+But remember: to move the turtle left of centre you will need a negative x coordinate.

 Now let's set the *computer's* hand to show the scissors shape: